bredelings/BAli-Phy/TODO/Stack.md

 `reg_is_on_stack_bit` and pushes the register onto the active-reg stack.
 Leaving that register must reset the bit and pop the active-reg stack even when evaluation exits through an exception.

+The frame that enters a register owns that register's active-stack lifetime.
+Parent frames remain active while child frames run.
+This preserves the current recursive shape where evaluating `r` keeps `r` on the active stack while a child register is evaluated.
+Existing legacy uses of `reg_heap::stack_push` and `reg_heap::stack_pop` may also use the stack as a temporary GC root; such uses do not necessarily mean that the pushed register is an active evaluator frame, and they should not automatically set or clear `reg_is_on_stack_bit`.

+Exception unwinding must do two things: clean frame-owned state and preserve the current exception-context behavior.
+Cleanup includes active-register pop/reset and any temporary-root cleanup owned by the frame.
+Cleanup during unwind should not mask the original exception; stack mismatches or impossible frame states are internal evaluator bugs.

+Reduction frames also need enough information to reconstruct the current `evaluating reg ...` context.
+That context must cover both the callback and any subsequent evaluation of the operation result.
+The order of prepended contexts should match the old recursive behavior.
+Existing `error_exception`, `myexception`, and `std::exception` handling should be preserved, including the current `log_verbose` behavior for `error_exception`.

 ## Examples